vitovt/OpenWrt-Tools/check_inet.md

 # Network Connectivity Checker (`netcheck.sh`)

 This script monitors the IPv4 and IPv6 connectivity of an OpenWrt router and performs actions to restore connectivity if issues are detected.
 It handles SLTE (modem) interface resets, USB modem power cycling, and partial failure scenarios.
+The script uses a **lock file** to prevent overlapping executions.

 ---